 Check out our extensive list of online health resources – all from verified, reputable organisations.

-As helpful as it may seem, we’d prefer you left the jam jar with your poo, pee or puss at home.
+As helpful as it may seem, we’d prefer you leave the jam jar with your poo, pee, or pus at home.
 We’ll believe you when you tell us about the crawling worms or strange odour – proof isn’t required.

 Your jam jars will thank you for putting them to better use.

 Staying informed about your health is like being your own doctor.
-Having a good understanding of your medical history, past ailments and current medications typically result in better healthcare outcomes.
+Understanding your medical history, past ailments, and current medications typically result in better healthcare outcomes.

 What’s more, you’ll instantly become your GP’s new favourite patient.

 As GPs, we all feel a great sense of responsibility advising people on their health.
-Sleepless nights are common, deliberating over a tough diagnosis or pondering alternative courses of action.
+Restless nights are common, deliberating over a tricky patient diagnosis or pondering alternative courses of action.

-By considering these six tips to being a good patient, you’ll end up getting a lot more from your next appointment.
+Considering these six tips for being a good patient, you’ll get much more from your next appointment.